opendocsg/slw-judgments-backfill/2015_SGCA_5/report.md

 **Introduction**

-1       This is an appeal brought by the Appellant, Ong & Ong Pte Ltd, against the decision of the High Court judge (“the Judge”) in _Ong & Ong Pte Ltd v Fairview Developments Pte Ltd_ [2014] 2 SLR 1285 (“the GD”) where the Judge held that a settlement agreement had come into being when the Respondent accepted the offer to settle (“the OTS”) made by the Appellant under O 22A of the Rules of Court (Cap 322, R 5, 2006 Rev Ed) (“the Rules of Court”).
+1       This is an appeal brought by the Appellant, Ong & Ong Pte Ltd, against the decision of the High Court judge (“the Judge”) in _Ong & Ong Pte Ltd v Fairview Developments Pte Ltd_ <span class="citation">[2014] 2 SLR 1285</span> (“the GD”) where the Judge held that a settlement agreement had come into being when the Respondent accepted the offer to settle (“the OTS”) made by the Appellant under O 22A of the Rules of Court (Cap 322, R 5, 2006 Rev Ed) (“the Rules of Court”).
 The reason being that at the time the Respondent accepted the OTS, it had not lapsed contrary to what the Appellant asserted.

 2       The Respondent contends that a valid settlement was reached on the following terms: [note: 1]